John Cartwright (political reformer): Industrial and agricultural innovator

 Cartwright took a keen interest in agricultural improvement and used his estate at Brothertoft to conduct crop trials and to develop new agricultural implements, several of which were invented by his bailiff and later estate steward, William Amos.
-He also turned over a large part of his estate to the cultivation of woad, creating dedicated buildings and improving the apparatus used to process the crop.
+He turned over a large part of his estate to the cultivation of woad, creating dedicated buildings and improving the apparatus used to process the crop.
+He began addressing his letters as being from Brothertoft Farm.